 Add your website to your list of business assets.

 Aside from the immediate benefits you’ll gain from having a strong website, there’s also a case to be made for its value as an asset.
 Websites, especially attractive, well-ranking websites, have residual value.

 Other marketing strategies don’t stand the same test of time.
 A radio campaign, for instance, costs money upfront.
 Once it’s done, it has zero residual value.
 Similarly, social media might generate attention, but it’s difficult to assign a value because it’s owned by someone else.
 Your website is something you own.
 You own your website.

 Accordingly, you can expect more and more buyouts to include due diligence around the value and traffic of your website.
-And like curb appeal, you can expect more and more goodwill to be based on your website’s overall appearance and user experience.
+And like curb appeal, you can expect more goodwill based on your website’s overall appearance and user experience.

 A quick word on amortization

 It used to be that a website would generally last around five years before it needed an overhaul.
-That seemed to be how long it took for design trends and technology to change and by then, most business goals would have also changed.
-This was a helpful figure in calculating the cost per year of a website, with the logic being that you could and should amortize the total cost of a higher quality website over that timeframe.
-In other words, it’s easier to rationalize a $20k marketing expense per year than a one time project for $100k.
+That seemed to be how long it took for design trends and technology to change, and by then, most business goals would have also changed.
+This was a helpful figure in calculating the cost per year of a website, with the logic being that you could and should amortize the total cost of a higher-quality website over that timeframe.
+In other words, it’s easier to rationalize a $25k marketing expense per year than a one-time project for $125k.